-The oldest of the islands are South Plaza (4.2 million years) and Espanola (3.2 million years.)
-The youngest island is Isabela, which is roughly 0.7 million years old.
+The Galapagos islands formed over millions of years.
+The oldest of the islands are South Plazas (4.2 million years) and Espanola (3.2 million years).
+The youngest islands are Fernandina and Isabela, which are less than 1 million years old.

 Two types of lava flow can be found in the islands, A’a, and Pahoehoe.
 A’a is sharp and brittle, while Pahoehoe is smooth and ropy in texture.
 On any Galapagos tour, you will be able to see clear examples of both types.